LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

 **INPUTS**:

-* **Piezometer data**: must be obtained from on-site locations or purchased.
+* **Piezometer data**: .csv file with piezometer readings and the information about where they are located.
+They must be obtained from on-site locations or purchased.

-Data format example:
+Piezometer reading example (.csv file):

 ID=unique identifier